dulapahv/CodeX/manual.md

 1. Click on the arrow down icon next to the `Run Code` button
 2. Enter your arguments or input in the text area

-Arguments and Input should be separated by a newline.
+Arguments and Input must be separated by a newline.
 For example:

 ```txt
 input1